 Your customers no longer feel as if they are strangers in a lonely store.
-At the back of their mind, they know there is someone to help them around.
-A chatbot which is quick and relevant with their pre-programmed responses is more likely to keep your customer hooked and satisfied.
+At the back of their minds, they know there is someone to help them around.
+A chatbot, which is quick and relevant with their pre-programmed responses, is more likely to keep your customer hooked and satisfied.

 2. Know your customer

 While lead forms provide you a ton of customer insight, such as their shopping preferences, contact information, etc, they don’t give you the right context.
 With conversational marketing, you get the right information in the right context.

 For example, someone may fill up a form indicating that they are not looking for the products you are offering.
 However, their demands may change at some time, and when they visit your website, they may be interested in a product.

 A chatbot ready to greet them there, as and when they drop on your website, would give you real-time and context-driven results.